Jaws (soundtrack)

 The Jaws soundtrack (officially Jaws: Original Motion Picture Soundtrack) is the music composed and conducted by John Williams and performed by the Hollywood Studio Symphony for Steven Spielberg's 1975 film Jaws.
 The soundtrack is particularly notable for the 2-note ostinato which represents the shark, a theme so simple that Spielberg initially thought it was a joke by the composer.

-The film score was recorded in March 1975 at 20th Century Fox Studios and Universal, with expanded tracks recorded in April 1975 for the commercial release of the soundtrack album.
-The soundtrack album was released on LP by MCA in 1975, and as a CD in 1992.
-In 2000, two new versions of the score were released to coincide with the film's 25th anniversary: one in a re-recording of the entire Jaws score by Royal Scottish National Orchestra conducted by Joel McNeely, and another by Decca/Universal featuring the entire 51 minutes of the original score.
-The score was reissued again in 2015 through Intrada Records containing the full film score along with alternate takes, source music and a remaster of the 1975 album.
-In 2025, a 50th anniversary remastered edition was released digitally by Back Lot Music and on vinyl by Mondo.
+The film score was recorded in March 1975 at 20th Century Fox Studios and Universal.
+Williams then expanded and rearranged the cues for the commercial release to provide a more cohesive listening experience.
+The soundtrack album was released on LP by MCA in 1975, reaching number 32 on the Billboard charts in September 1975.
+There have been several other re-releases, including re-recordings and anniversary expanded editions featuring alternate takes and source material.

 The soundtrack was critically well received, winning the Academy Award for Best Original Score, the Golden Globe Award for Best Original Score and Grammy Award for Best Score Soundtrack for Visual Media.
-In addition was ranked the sixth greatest score by the American Film Institute.
-The score has been the subject of scholarly discussion in relation to its tradition in classical Hollywood scoring, and its role in creating space in the film.
+In addition, it was ranked the sixth greatest score by the American Film Institute.
+The score has been the subject of scholarly discussion in relation to the tradition of classical Hollywood scoring, and its role in creating space in the film.